-In honor of National Senior Citizen’s Day, Aire Serv® would like to remind you to make sure that your elderly neighbors are comfortable during the hottest time of the year.
+In honor of National Senior Citizen’s DayLink opens in a new tab, Aire Serv® would like to remind you to make sure that your elderly neighbors are comfortable during the hottest time of the year.

 Dangers of Heat Exposure

 Research proves that the elderly are prone to heat-related illness more than any other segment of the population.
 The Center for Disease ControlLink opens in a new tab reports that 1,700 people die in the U.S. each year due to heat stroke in hot, humid weather, and about 80 percent of these deaths occur in people over 50 years old.
 Heat stroke can result in death or cause brain and other internal organ damage, and it occurs when the body is unable to regulate its temperature.
 Within 10 to 15 minutes, the body temperature may rise to 106 degrees Fahrenheit.

 According to Web MDLink opens in a new tab, fainting may be the first sign of heat stroke, but other possible symptoms include: a throbbing headache, dizziness and light-headedness, lack of sweating despite heat, muscle cramps or weakness, nausea and vomiting, rapid heartbeat or breathing, behavioral changes like confusion or disorientation, seizures or unconsciousness.
 If your neighbor shows any of the above symptoms, immediately call 911 and then perform first aid by attempting to decrease the person’s body temperature to 101 degrees Fahrenheit.
 Place ice packs on the person’s armpits, groin, neck and back – areas with the most blood vessels – and immerse the person in a shower or tub of cool water.